How to Find and Sell to a Cash Home Buyer in New Jersey

 The simple way to sell your home in New Jersey

-The alternative?
-Find a buyer the traditional way, and then wait another 30-45 days to close on your buyer’s mortgage if they’re financing their purchase.
-Not only is Simple Sale a much faster way to sell, but you also have the flexibility to pick a move date that works best for your schedule.
+This is a faster alternative to the traditional way of selling, where you need to find a buyer and wait another 30 to 45 days to close on your buyer’s mortgage if they’re financing their purchase.
+Simple Sale offers a much quicker way to sell, plus you also have the flexibility to pick a move date that works best for your schedule.

 Cash buyers love NJ for a reason